RileySKrusky/config-ad/README.md

 <h3>8) Pinging DC-1's Private IP Address</h3>

 <p> In this next step we will be logging into our Client-1 virtual machine using our remote desktop connector to try and ping our dc-1 virtual machine.
 In order to do this, we will first need to be logged into "Client-1" on a remote desktop connector.
 Make sure to copy the "Public IP Address" for Client-1 (if you forget how to find your Public IP Address, you can go back to step 6 and re-read that section).
 Once you have copied your Public IP, you can then login using your username and password you created at the start of the lab for "Client-1".
-Once you have logged into "CLient-1", on the windows search bar in the bottom left of the screen, typer in "Power Shell" and click that. </p>
+Once you have logged into "Client-1", on the windows search bar in the bottom left of the screen, type in "Power Shell" and click that. </p>

 <img src="https://i.imgur.com/Ez5siOU.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>